sjaakjules/Vault-Megafauna/project-structure.dissemination.isea.application2.md

 One response to rapidly disappearing natural entities is to document and stand witness to then.
 To tell their stories.

 This is difficult.
 Like all organisms, plants are complex… with many webs…

 To try and capture and account for this, we explore new ways to collect data.
-Our ongoing research has collected extremely high resolution volumetric data describing endling-adjacent plants  trees and we learn the ways to read their meaning.
+Our ongoing research has collected high resolution volumetric data describing endling-adjacent plants  trees and we learn the ways to read their meaning.

 This is a difficult challenge because elements of ecosystems mean different things to different inhabitants.

 Responding to this challenge, we use laser scans in rainforests and data collected from particular accelerators, CT scanners, lidar…  We explore algorithms to recognise meaning in this data.